-"Residences and Accommodation Forum of CUT

-Accommodation Forum":

-"Forum": The Student Residences and Accommodation Forum of CUT.

-"Student Residences and A registered CUT student who has been liaison with the SRC.

-Accommodation Forum member"

-"SRC Residences and A registered CUT student who has been duly elected by his/her fellow Housing Members to act as their representative and
+"Residences and Accommodation Forum": The Student Residences and Accommodation Forum of CUT "Forum": "Student Residences and Accommodation Forum member" The Student Residences and Accommodation Forum of CUT.
+A registered CUT student who has been "SRC Residences and Accommodation Officer": A registered CUT student who has been duly elected by his/her fellow Housing Members to act as their representative and liaison with the SRC.
 "AMR": Assistant Manager: Residences at